Elma Blom

 Subproject Leader

-Arthur is an Associate Professor of Mathematics and Science Education at Utrecht University.
+Arthur is professor of STEM Education and Curriculum at the University of Amsterdam.
+He is director of the Research Centre for Curriculum Studies.
 He has a background in mathematics and worked as a mathematics teacher in secondary education.
 In addition to STEM education, his research interests include boundary crossing, scaffolding, and design research.
 Arthur is the leader of the subproject ‘Boundary Crossing’ which is conducted by the postdoctoral researcher, Mirona Moraru.
 This subproject aims to conceptualize translanguaging as boundary work and to develop a methodological approach for studying translanguaging across the contexts of home, school, and museums.
 The project further aims to develop a rich and nuanced conceptualization of translanguaging practices and establish an empirical basis for making decisions on how to stimulate multilingual practices.

 Eva van de Weijer-Bergsma